roshan-lal-dia/my-github-gists/README.md

 ## Future gist plans
  - how to conduct a symposium - StellaMarys CSE edition 🥲 - cries in pain
- - My Boookoscope - my thoughts, best lines from readed books
+ - My Boookoscope - my thoughts, best lines from readed books and the books secrets